 I recently watched ‘Minimalism: a Documentary about the Important Things’ and so much of it resonates with me.
 It’s all about living simply with just the things we need and love.
 At its heart, this is what Living with Margins is all about—creating a life with space and time to enjoy the things we love with the people we love.
 This is what I want my life to be defined by, not the endless striving to fill my life with more and more and more.
 Bring out the colouring-in book and a hammock by the beach.

 So, the war wages.
 Be productive and improve myself as much as I can, or, be content and live simply and peacefully?
-Who will win in 2017?
+Who will win?
 As I carefully consider the pros and cons of each side and try to weigh up the evidence to choose a worthy winner, the best outcome becomes clear.
 I must negotiate a peaceful resolution for both to coexist.
 For either side to win would be a clear loss for me.
 I need both, together.

 Rest AND Learn